 - 8 slices rye bread

 - 3 tablespoons unsalted butter

 - In a bowl, add mayonnaise, ketchup, mustard, pickle juice, paprika, and garlic powder.
 Mix until smooth.
 Set aside.

 - In a bowl, add ground beef, salt, pepper, and worcestershire sauce.
 Mix to combine and form into four thin, oblong patties (shape patties to match the shape of your bread).
 In a skillet over medium heat, add patties and cook until browned on both sides.
 Remove from heat and set aside.
-Wipe out any excess grease from the pan.
+Wipe excess grease from the pan.

 - Butter one side of each piece of bread.
 In a skillet over medium heat, layer your sandwiches as so: one slice of bread (buttered side down), one slice of swiss cheese, beef patty, caramelized onions, secret sauce, slice of cheddar cheese, and one slice of bread (buttered side up).
 Cook until golden brown on the bottom, flip, and cook until golden brown on the opposite side (this should take 1-2 minutes per side).

 - Secret sauce recipe will make more than enough to top four sandwiches, with leftover for dipping or enjoying again later.
 Store any leftover sauce in the refrigerator in a sealed container.